Concentration Inequalities for Sums of Markov Dependent Random Matrices: Main Results

 Here

-\end{theorem} This is to our knowledge the first result giving a Bernstein-type inequality for sums of random matrices arising from markov chains.
+where $\lambda$ is the absolute spectral gap (Definition \ref{def:absolute_spectral}). \end{theorem} This is to our knowledge the first result giving a Bernstein-type inequality for sums of random matrices arising from markov chains.
 The first statement in the above result is made up of two terms; the $(e^{\mathcal{M}\theta}-\mathcal{M}\theta-1)\sigma^2/\mathcal{M}^2$ term coincides with the convex function that makes up the classic Bernstein's and Bennett's inequality.
-The second term in the exponent reflects the influence of the Markov chain; compared to previous scalar results, our techniques are able to recover a slightly improved version of this second term.
+The second term in the exponent reflects the influence of the Markov chain; compared to previous scalar results \cite{jiang2018, paulin2015}, our techniques are able to recover a slightly improved version of this second term in terms of absolute constants.
 A linear algebraic perspective of the first statement above is that the first term bounds how much the product of matrix exponentials increases the magnitude of vectors in the direction of $\mathbf{1}$, which is the leading eigenvector of the operator $P$.
 The second term is a bound on how much the product of matrix exponentials increases the magnitude of orthogonal directions, hence involving $\lambda$.

 We now give two corollaries of the above results, generalizing the assumptions above; the proofs are in the appendix and are classical.
-Our first corollary generalizes to complex Hermitian matrices. \begin{corollary}[Extension to Complex Matrices] Instate Assumption \ref{ass:markov_chain}.
+Our first corollary generalizes to complex Hermitian matrices via a complexification technique \cite{dongarra1984eigenvalue}: \begin{corollary}[Extension to Complex Matrices] Instate Assumption \ref{ass:markov_chain}.
 Now assume that $F_j:\mathcal{X}\to\bbC^{d\times d}$, $j=1, \dots, n$, is a sequence of functions each mapping to complex Hermitian $d\times d$ matrices.